INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Discussion

-Analysis of mIF and mIHC data further confirmed that T-cell (CD3e, CD8a) and epithelial (CDX2) markers were enriched in low-risk regions, whereas macrophage markers (CD68, CD163) predominated high-risk tissue, reinforcing the link between myeloid-rich microenvironments and adverse outcomes.
+Beyond epithelial programmes, the risk manifold also captures distinct stromal and immune contributions.
+In the myeloid compartment, high-risk regions were characterised by $\mathrm{SPP1}^{+}$ tumour-associated macrophage enrichment, a population associated with immunosuppression phenotypes~\cite{matusiak2024spatially}.
+Similarly, IL4I1 in $\mathrm{LAMP3}^{+}$ dendritic cells reflects a metabolic immune checkpoint that suppresses antitumour T-cells, further contributing to an immunoregulatory microenvironment~\cite{you2024lymphatic}.
+Analysis of mIF and mIHC data confirmed that T-cell (CD3e, CD8a) and epithelial (CDX2) markers were enriched in low-risk regions, whereas macrophage markers (CD68, CD163) predominated high-risk tissue, reinforcing the link between myeloid-rich microenvironments and adverse outcomes.
+Together, these findings show the risk manifold integrates epithelial, myeloid, and immune programmes into a coherent spatial framework of prognostic biology.

+More fine-grained patient-level analyses suggest that the relationship between molecular programmes and risk is context-dependent.
+Notably, patients with a Tubulovillous Adenoma (TVA) precursor show distinct gene correlation patterns, potentially reflecting differences in tumour origin and evolutionary trajectory.
+LGR5 showed patient-specific risk associations, consistent with its dual role in CRC prognosis~\cite{noauthor_rspo2lgr5_nodate}.
+This likely reflects context-dependent regulation of the LGR5/WNT axis and tumour microenvironmental interactions, including epigenetic control of transitions between LGR5$^{+}$ and LGR5$^{-}$ states~\cite{perez2025self}.
+Similarly, elevated EGFR expression in IMU004, a high-grade dysplasia precursor, highlights an alternative oncogenic route associated with therapeutic resistance, consistent with EGFR-targeted therapy escape mechanisms~\cite{poh2022therapeutic}.
+Together, these findings indicate that prognostic programmes are shaped by tumour-specific contexts, reinforcing the need to interpret risk within a framework that accommodates biological heterogeneity rather than relying on uniform biomarkers.
+However, given the limited size of the IMMUcan cohort, these observations require further validation.